-During this time, there was one injury that led me down the path I currently tread.
+Through all this, there was one injury that led me down the path I currently tread.
 I had been dealing with a chronic injury in my shoulder for years.
 Although both yoga and meditation helped to ease and relieve the pain, I needed something more.
 I decided to pursue a more direct approach to healing through massage therapy.
-After 1 session I had both increased range of motion and decreased pain.
+After one session I had both increased range of motion and decreased pain.
 I was hooked.
 A few months later I was enrolled at the Bancroft School of Massage Therapy where I learned firsthand how to help manage and improve chronic pain conditions.
 I learned a variety of techniques, including Swedish, deep tissue, and sports massage.
 I am continually fascinated by the complexity and inter-connectivity of the human body.
-Most recently, I completed a cadaver lab at the University of Rhode Island.
+I completed a cadaver lab at the University of Rhode Island in 2018.
 This immersion into the human anatomy allowed me to see below the skin.
 I gained an even deeper understanding and awe of the intricacies of the human body.
-When I’m not massaging or teaching yoga, you can find me rock climbing, hiking, reading, fermenting, gardening or drinking tea.
+When I’m not massaging or teaching yoga, you can find me rock climbing, hiking, reading, fermenting, baking, gardening or drinking tea.

 Member: American Massage Therapy Association